Reid: Tardive dyskinesia.

 - Tsubasa Hanekawa from Bakemonogatari doesn't know "everything," she just knows what she knows.
 Which seems to be nearly everything—not surprising of the top student and class rep.

-- The Devil's Dictionary in Requiem Chevalier Vampire qualifies, but then, he's a dictionary demon...
+- The Devil's Dictionary in Requiem Vampire Knight qualifies, but then, he's a dictionary demon...

 - Batman is often presented this way, particularly when used in a team environment.